Legal Process and Statutory Interpretation

 Your upfront cost: $0

-On completion of this course, the student should be able to:
+On completion of this subject, the student should be able to:

 - Analyse the fundamental structure and functions of the Australian legal system